 Pacific University requires two reference forms be submitted to PTCAS.
 One reference must be from a licensed physical therapist.
 It is recommended that the second reference should be from a second licensed PT, a college faculty member, a pre-professional committee, supervisor, or an employer.
 Although PTCAS will allow you to submit up to four reference letters, Pacific University will only review two of the submitted references.
 Please specify in the program-specific questions which two references you would like us to review.

 This is your voice in the application process.
 This statement should not be repeated or rephrased within the Pacific University program-specific essay questions in PTCAS.

 Official transcripts from every institution you have attended should be submitted directly to PTCAS.
 Please review the PTCAS application instructions for more information.

 Please note the additional required essay question for re-applicants within our program-specific questions in PTCAS.

 The optional essay is an opportunity to provide any additional information about yourself for consideration, including explanations for any prerequisite or coursework issues.

 GRE scores are not required for Pacific University School of Physical Therapy.
 GRE scores reported on the PTCAS application are not used in the evaluation of the application.

-After an initial application review by the Admissions Committee, the most competitive applicants are invited for an on-campus personal interview in January / February.
-The interview is required and is a strong contributing factor in the admission decision.
-Consideration is given to candidates’ knowledge of the profession, motivation toward a career as a physical therapist, ability to think clearly and logically, self-confidence, and verbal expression of ideas.
+After an initial application review by the Admissions Committee, the selected applicants are invited to participate in an interview.
+The interview is required and is a contributing factor in the admission decision.
+In the interview, consideration is given to knowledge of the profession, motivation toward a career in physical therapy, the ability to think clearly and logically, self-awareness, and verbal expression of ideas.

 - Question-and-answer session with current students